The History and Symbolism of the Sarong

 Its Fabric

+If you’ve ever wondered what is a sarong and why it holds such cultural value, it’s more than just a piece of fabric.
 A sarong is a long, wide, tube-like cloth that wraps around the body.
-It is typically a yard or two and a half yards in length.
-It is tied around the waist, and the center of the sheet is woven with a contrasting fabric.
-This contrasting panel is called the kepala, or “head” of the sarong.
+It usually measures between one and two and a half yards in length.
+Traditionally, it’s tied around the waist, and the center of the sheet is woven with a contrasting fabric known as the kepala, or “head” of the sarong.

 Its Style

-While the sarong’s traditional use dates back to ancient times, it has gained a contemporary popularity for swimsuit covers and other casual wear.
-The traditional sarong is often made of cotton, silk, or rayon.
+While the sarong’s traditional use dates back to ancient times, it has gained contemporary popularity for swimsuit covers and other casual wear.
+The traditional Cultural cloth is often made of cotton, silk, or rayon.
 Its flexibility allows it to be used as a blanket, sash, or jacket.
-Decorative panels can be made to contrast with the sarong’s main fabric.
+Decorative panels can be made to contrast with the Wrap skirt’s main fabric.

-The modern days it is available in a wide range of colours and patterns, which make it the perfect summer time garment.
+In modern days it is available in a wide range of colours and patterns, which make it the perfect summer-time garment.
 Moreover, it can be worn for beach visits, weddings, cocktail parties, and more.
 Most sarongs are designed with a back zipper for easy access and comfort.
 They are often made from cotton material and come in bright colours.
+People style sarongs in many ways as skirts, dresses, or tops.
+Influencers have turned them into a travel and resort fashion essential.

 Its Color

 When purchasing a sarong, the color of the fabric is the most important thing to consider.
-If you’re looking for a colorful, vibrant sarong, you’ll need to know what shade to go for.
+If you’re looking for a colorful, vibrant Beach wrap, you’ll need to know what shade to go for.
 The color of the fabric will determine how it feels to wear.

 In Malaysia, sarongs are known by different names.
 In addition to sabok and tapeh, it is also called kain, a word paired with specific words that describe different types of sarong.
 For example, kain pelikat means a sarong with a striped design.
 Kain tenun, on the other hand, is woven and has batik motifs.
 These types of sarongs are worn by men.
 The sarong is typically made of cotton, but there are now polyester, nylon, silk, and other fabrics.